digitalbazaar/vc/README.md

 Pre-requisites:

-* You have an existing valid JSON-LD `@context` or JSON schema.
+* You have an existing valid JSON-LD `@context`.
-* Your custom context or schema is resolvable at an address.
+* Your custom context is resolvable at an address.

 ```js
 const vc = require('vc-js');